Lattice-Automation/seqviz/README.md

 #### `seq (='')`

-The DNA sequence to render.
+A sequence to render.
+Can be DNA, RNA, or an amino acid sequence.

 #### `accession (='')`